pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "[W]e’ve misunderstood Frankenstein.
 The lesson is not that we shouldn’t try to create new technologies—or create life, even—the lesson is that we never abandon our creations.
 That’s what Dr. Frankenstein did.
 He saw the creation, it wasn’t like he expected it, and he abandoned it.
 That’s what turned his creature into a monster.”
 --Michael Shellenberger

-"One of the joys of being born with a dick is that you can do whatever the hell you want and no one really cares."
+"One of the joys of being born with a dick is that you can do whatever the hell you want and no one really cares." [pays attention]
--Joel Stein, because no one pays attention
+--Joel Stein

 "Socialism never took root in America because the poor see themselves not as an exploited proletariat, but as temporarily embarrassed millionaires."
 --John Steinbeck